-This residential seminar presents the FTE Economic Issues curriculum units in a concentrated three-day setting.
+This residential program presents the FTE Economic Issues curriculum units in a concentrated three-day setting.
 Each of the units is comprised of 5 – 7 lessons that include background content outline, student activities and simulations, and source lists.
 Economic Issues participants are introduced to the curriculum units through involvement in lessons and simulations from each of the units.

 - $150 registration fee